EU climate and energy targets for 2030

 This reduction in mortality can also be valued economically.
 A 40 per cent GHG reduction with moderate EE and RES policies reduces health damage due to air pollution by €4.8 - 11.1 billion per year in 2030 compared to the reference scenario.
 In the options with ambitious EE and RES policies, reductions in health damage are higher: €12.6 - 29.2 billion/year for the 40 per cent GHG target, and €15 - 35 billion/year for the 45 per cent GHG target.

 Because of lower air pollutant emissions, costs for controlling them are lower as well, between €0.7 and 7 billion/year depending on the option assessed.
+In addition, other health impacts, damage to materials, crops and sensitive ecosystems (due to acidification, excess nitrogen deposition and ground-level ozone) will also be reduced, but these benefits were not quantified in the impact assessment.

 In conclusion, all climate policy options investigated bring significant reductions in emissions of SO2, while reductions in emissions of PM2.5 and NOx are much more pronounced in scenarios with ambitious energy efficiency policies.
 The related health benefits are also present across scenarios, but much bigger in scenarios that include ambitious energy efficiency policies and higher renewable energy shares.